erleholgersen/eprate/README.md

 ## Benchmarking Models

 The script `benchmark_models.py` can be used to assess the performance of different algorithms on predicting ratings for a particular show through [h2o](http://h2o.ai).
-After fitting the models the h2o leaderboard is printed to screen.
+The h2o leaderboard is printed to screen.

 ```
 $ python3 benchmark_models.py "Doctor Who"